top of page

 googlescholar-01.png

-Casandra J. Gomez Alvarado is a second-year graduate student in the clinical psychology doctoral program.
+Casandra J. Gomez Alvarado is a third-year graduate student in the clinical psychology doctoral program.
 She earned a B.A. in Psychology with a minor in Applied Developmental Psychology from the University of California, Los Angeles (UCLA).
 As an undergraduate, Casandra was a research assistant in Dr. Jennifer Silver’s Social Affective Neuroscience and Development (SAND) Lab and Dr. Denise Chavira’s Culture and Anxiety Lab for Mental Health Advances (CALMA).
 After graduating, she worked as a research coordinator in Dr. Anna Lau’s Culture and Race/Ethnicity (CARE) in Youth Mental Health Lab.
 Casandra is broadly interested in studying risk and resilience, as well as the relationship between physical and mental health in ethnic minority youth.
 Additionally, she is interested in intervention development and investigating how to improve access to services for ethnic minority youth.

 UNDERGRADUATE RESEARCH